ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: LLM Systems Evaluation Setup

 \section{LLM Systems Evaluation Setup}

-To benchmark top systems used for scholarly inquiry on \dataset, we evaluate 18 parametric, retrieval augmented, and agentic systems in both open-source and proprietary families (\Cref{table:eval}) on \datatest.
+To benchmark top systems used for scholarly inquiry on \dataset, we evaluate 18 parametric, retrieval augmented, and deep research systems in both open-source and proprietary families (\Cref{table:eval}) on \datatest.
 We perform all analyses with the best-performing rubrics (hybrid rubrics), evaluator LLM (\gptfouronemini), and protocol (\metricensemble).
 We describe the task setup in \Cref{subsec:eval-metrics} and tournament setup in \Cref{subsec:tournament-details}.